filsinger/p4.el/README.rst

 Perforce command has a key binding).

-Commands in ``p4.el`` operate on the "current" file by default -- this is the file you're visiting in the current buffer, if any, or the file on the current line in a Dired buffer.
+Commands in ``p4.el`` operate on the "current" file by default -- this is the file you're visiting in the current buffer, if any; the marked file(s) in a Dired buffer, if any; or the file on the current line in a Dired buffer.
 But if they are given a prefix argument then you can enter any arguments to the command.
 For example ``C-x p e`` opens the current file for edit.
 But ``C-u C-x p e * RET`` opens all files in the current directory for edit.

 These are the most useful commands: